xfjx/homebridge-wunderground/README.md

 You can look at the current weather conditions via HomeKit enabled Apps on your iOS device or even ask Siri for them.

-It will get new data once per minute.
+It will retrieve new data no more than 3 time per minute.
+Polling is also now optional by setting the polling (minutes) parameter in the config.json.
+Polling happens in the background, defaults to 0 (OFF), and must be at least 5 minutes so as not to exceed the 500 daily maximum calls to WeatherUnderground (Developer service).

 # Installation